ConnerFarrell/intensity-index/README.md

 **An interpretable, calibrated, cross-dataset model of musical arousal.**

-This repository accompanies the paper *"[INSERT PAPER TITLE]"* ([INSERT arXiv LINK once posted]).
+This repository accompanies a paper in preparation for ICASSP 2027 (draft complete; preprint link forthcoming).
 It contains a compact, fully interpretable model that predicts the **arousal** (felt activation/energy) a listener experiences from a piece of music, on a calibrated 0–11 scale, from six named acoustic features.
 The headline result: a **decorrelated six-feature model transfers across datasets substantially better (Spearman 0.77) than a twelve-feature model using the same underlying features (Spearman 0.60)** — and spline and gradient-boosted variants of the same six features fit better in-corpus while transferring worse still (0.49, 0.40).
 In the reverse direction (train PMEmo → test DEAM) capacity again never helps: spline ties linear (ρ ≈ 0.59) and boosting drops to 0.52.
 Across both directions, added capacity never improved transfer — and severely harmed it when training on the broader corpus.
 Resolving collinearity and restraining capacity improved both interpretability *and* cross-corpus generalization.

 > **A note on terminology.** This repository is the umbrella for a research program targeting *musical intensity*.
 Its first model (this work) honestly measures **arousal** as operationalized by human listener ratings — a related but distinct construct that includes production factors such as loudness and mastering.
 Work on *intensity* proper (which isolates sonic aggression from production) is future work.
 Throughout, "arousal" means what the model measures.